Bridging the Skills Gap: Workforces for Electrification

 Figure 4 – No New Gas Appliances Sold from 2024, Source: Energeia Modeling

-The results of the scenario analysis below show that each policy option has a large increase in electric-related work hours and a decrease in gas-related work hours.
+The results of the scenario analysis above show that each policy option results in a large increase in electric-related work hours and a decrease in gas-related work hours.
 Both the gas connection ban and appliance ban scenarios result in changes to workforce needs.

-A key recommendation was to set bans far enough in the future to allow the market to adjust and to stagger bans.
+A key recommendation was to set bans far enough in the future to allow the market to adjust as well as stagger bans.
 For example, start with residential water heaters, followed by space heaters, then commercial water heaters, then space heaters, and so on.

 Gas Sector Decarbonization

-Energeia modeled the impact of each pathway on the sector, including utility and trade jobs.
-The impacts were mainly estimated using state FTE, throughput and installation labor estimates.
-The analysis highlights the significant differences in potential impact depending on the pathway chosen with a similar swing towards labor requirements for electric trade jobs.
+Energeia modeled the impact of each pathway on sector utility and trade jobs.
+The impacts were mainly estimated using throughput and installation labor estimates.
+The analysis highlights the significant differences in potential impact depending on the pathway chosen.

 Figure 5 – Forecast Change in Gas Trade Jobs, Source: Energeia analysis, Note: BaU = Business as Usual, CF = Cleaner Fuels, SDF = Statewide Dual Fuel, LCF/EE = Low Carbon Fuel/Energy Efficiency, CZA = Climate Zone Approaches, HEF = High Electrification Future, TU = Thermal Utility